Argyraspides/SOFTENG-Part-IV-Notes/702 - Advanced HCI/Week 4/Week 4 Notes.md

 What the user cannot find, in effect, does not exist.
 Even if it actually exists in your software, if the user cannot find it, it might as well not.

 Of course, this doesn't mean we should have buttons taking up the whole screen.
 Like all things, there must be a balance.
-It is important to always do statistical analysis of UI designs (covered in week 3).
+It is important to always do statistical analysis of UI designs (covered in week 3 notes).

 ## Efficiency of the User